XINGWU1999/bioinfo.XW/README.md

 # bioinfo.XW

-useful packages for junior medical bioinformatic learner
+A useful R packages for junior medical bioinformatic learner.
+This package contain basic wrapped-up functions for scRNA analysis, basic machine learning methods and useful functions for medical statistics.